Are you interested in mentoring to foster your development as a teacher?

-TCNJ’s Center for Excellence in Teaching and Learning (CETL) is launching a new campus-wide mentoring program for all full-time faculty and librarians.
-Led by Liz Borland, Professor of Sociology and SoTL Faculty Fellow, the Partners in Pedagogy Program will create the matches, provide support and resources, and organize activities for mentors and mentees.
+TCNJ’s Partners in Pedagogy is a campus-wide mentoring program for all full-time faculty and librarians.
+Led by Liz Borland, Professor of Sociology and SoTL Faculty Fellow, the Partners in Pedagogy Program create the matches, provide support and resources, and organize activities for mentors and mentees.

 Mentoring can be helpful to teachers at all career stages.
 Partners in Pedagogy offers two types of mentoring matches, both focused on pedagogy:

 - Traditional pairs: 1-on-1 mentoring with one MENTEE and one MENTOR

 - Peer mentoring: 3-4 person PEER CIRCLES to offer mutual mentoring and support